 He name-dropped Gronk within two sentences.
 Mojo explains that he was doing better without Ryder than he was with him but he got stuck with and dragged back down by Ryder when Ryder came back from his injury, and he had finally had enough of Zack last week and attacked him.
 His delivery was too over the top… and I really don’t think Mojo is capable of doing anything in a way that isn’t over the top, so we’re kind of screwed here.

-BRYAN A BUNCH OF HEEL WOMEN BACKSTAGE- bad
+DANIEL BRYAN AND A BUNCH OF HEEL WOMEN BACKSTAGE- bad

 Carmella and Tamina both say they want to be in the title match at the PPV (Lana actually did the talking for Tamina), despite having done jack sh*t to earn it.
 Then the Riott Squad showed up.
 Ruby pointed out that she pinned the champion last week and said that she should be in the title match, and insinuated that the reason she wasn’t is because Bryan doesn’t like how she looks.
 She made a valid point and followed it up by accusing our babyface of something we know isn’t true, but she’s a heel so that’s fine.